Michael Brantley Preview, Player Props: Astros vs. Yankees

-After going 0-for-1 in his most recent game, Michael Brantley and the Houston Astros take on the New York Yankees (who will hand the ball to Luis Severino) at 7:10 PM ET on Saturday.
+On Sunday, Michael Brantley (on the back of going 2-for-4 with a home run and two RBI) and the Houston Astros face the New York Yankees, whose starting pitcher will be Michael King.
+First pitch is at 7:10 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Yankees.
+He notched a home run while going 2-for-4 in his most recent game against the Yankees.

 Michael Brantley Game Info & Props vs. the Yankees